Christopher Sullivan (soccer, born 1965)

-Christopher Sullivan (born April 18, 1965, in San Jose, California) is a retired U.S. soccer midfielder/forward and current soccer trainer and sports broadcaster.
+Christopher Sullivan (born April 18, 1965) is an American retired soccer player and current trainer and sports broadcaster.

 Youth and college

 Sullivan began playing soccer at a young age.
 When he was four he began playing with West Valley S.C.
 He attended and played soccer at NCAA Division II powerhouse University of Tampa.
 He was inducted into the University of Tampa Athletic Hall of Fame in October 2010.
 While playing for the University of Tampa, he earned a second-team Division II All American in 1986 and a first-team All American in 1987.

 Professional career

 His professional career spanned two continents and seven countries.
 He began his career in France with lower division clubs US Joué-lès-Tours and Le Touquet.
 In 1989, he was back in the U.S. with the Orlando Lions of the American Soccer League.
 He then returned to Europe, signing with Hungary club Raba ETO before moving to Swedish club Landskrona BoIS, Danish club Brøndby IF and German club Hertha BSC.
 He also spent time with the Mexican lower division club Yucatan.
 In 1995, he played for the San Francisco Bay Diablos in the USISL.
 During this time, he twice left active playing for family reasons.
 On February 1, 1997, Major League Soccer allocated Sullivan to the San Jose Clash.
 He played the 1997 season with The Clash.
 On November 6, 1997, MLS held an Expansion Draft.
 The Clash did not protect Sullivan, but neither Chicago nor Miami selected him.
-Despite this, the Clash traded Sullivan to the Miami Fusion for the third-round draft pick in two weeks later.
+Despite this, the Clash traded Sullivan to the Miami Fusion for the third-round draft pick two weeks later.
 He elected to retire rather than join the Fusion.
 However, he continued to play in the San Francisco Soccer Football League, including club El Farolito in 2003.